kanboard/kanboard/doc/board-show-hide-columns.markdown

 - To hide a column, just click on the column title
 - To show a hidden column, click on the vertical title

-When a column is hidden the number of tasks is displayed at the top.
+When a column is hidden, the number of tasks is displayed at the top.